vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 Authors of the model.

-It must have at least one entry that is not an empty string.
+Must have at least one entry that is not an empty string.
 Putting model creator/first author name at the beginning is recommended.

 - Type: `string[]`